 Ann Kristin Einarsen: Part of the 100% Norway showcase was Ann Kristin Einarsen.
 From a wood crafting background, Ann is now a ceramic designer exploring stoneware.
 She creates sculptures, installations and functional pieces from her studio located in Oslo.
-Two planters from Ann include Sip which is in two parts and self-waters by allowing plants to ‘sip’ the water.
-Rolla is a two tone planter reminiscent of the Plus salt and pepper grinders by Muuto.
-To find out more about the designer visit the Ann Kristin Einarsen Website.
-For information about Norway Design visit the 100 Per Cent Norway Website.
+Two planters from Ann include Sip, which is in two parts and self-waters by allowing plants to ‘sip’ the water.
+Rolla is a two-tone planter reminiscent of the Plus salt and pepper grinders by Muuto.

 Ann Kristin Einarsen Rolla Planters

-Nir Meiri Studio: The Babilus collection by Nir Meiri features vessels made from layers of bamboo, wood (chipboard), glass and Corian (which is made to appear as though it were stone).
-The designs have been inspired by architecture of ancient cities, temples and altars, with an ancient skyline in mind.
-The vase shape is ideal for a single sprig and the pot shape can be used for a small plant or to hold a bouquet.
-Visit the Nir Meiri Website for more information.
+Nir Meiri Studio: The Babilus collection by Nir Meiri features vessels made from layers of bamboo, wood (chipboard), glass and Corian (which appears as though it were stone).
+The designs have been inspired by the architecture of ancient cities, temples and altars, with an ancient skyline in mind.
+The vase shape is ideal for a single sprig, and the pot shape can be used for a small plant or to hold a bouquet.

 Nir Meiri Studio Babilus Vases and Planters

-Before Breakfast: This East London based graphic led design studio owned by Nicki Shen. has created these useful boxy canvas holders.
+Before Breakfast: This East London based graphic led design studio owned by Nicki Shen has created these useful boxy canvas holders.
 You can use them to store odds and ends lying around or as a planter.
 I love the idea of using these for plants because it’s something different from the usual containers.
-These are made from recycled canvas by craftspeople in Yokohama in Japan.
-Bag yourself a few of these because they are both awesome and very handy.
-Visit the Before Breakfast Website for more information.
+These are made from the recycled canvas by craftspeople in Yokohama in Japan.
+Bag yourself a few of these because they are both impressive and convenient.

 Before Breakfast Canvas Planters